daerich/daerich.github.io.old/_posts/2019-03-01-gta-mods-revamped.md

 ## Cars & Cosmetics (ModdingPackV by Albo1125)
 * EUP Law and Order (LSPD lore-friendly uniform for E.U.P 8.1 by stylez + NYPD EUP Uniform)
 * EUP Serve and Rescue
-* Over the Shoulder Radios by Sethy1124
+* EUP Over the Shoulder Radios by Sethy1124
 * Off-Duty and Special Duties Pack(eup) by Pacific Pig
 * EUP Formal Uniforms by Avail
 * EUP Vests by GrandTheftPD